 This program is eligible for financial aid

-Representatives from business and industry have identified skills that are essential to success in manufacturing.
-Students will be expected to demonstrate the Critical Core Manufacturing Skills (CCMS) throughout all manufacturing classes.
-These skills include: work cooperatively, work productively, listen effectively, demonstrate a positive attitude, maintain a safe work environment, demonstrate integrity, communicate clearly, follow directions, apply problem solving strategies, apply mathematical reasoning, think critically and adapt to change.
+We want our students to succeed in the classroom and beyond, which is why we have worked with leaders in business and industry to develop Critical Core Manufacturing Skills (CCMS).
+The metal fabrication training program at MPTC is designed to help students work cooperatively, work productively, listen effectively, demonstrate a positive attitude, maintain a safe work environment, demonstrate integrity, communicate clearly, follow directions, apply problem solving strategies, apply mathematical reasoning, think critically and adapt to change.

 |103-159||**Computer Literacy - Microsoft Office||1|

 |442-331||Welding Print Reading||2|

 |804-360||Occupational Mathematics 1||2|

 |457-146||Advanced Fabrication Techniques||4|

 |457-148||Metal Cutting and Forming Processes||3|